ctar0403/three-galaxy/readme.md

 # Three.js Galaxy
 ---
-A cool galaxy simulation using THREE JS particles inspired by the galaxy made by Bruno Simon's THREE JS Journey Course.
+A cool galaxy simulation using THREE JS particles

 ### How to run
 1. Clone or download the repository